3 inspiring women on their careers in the creative sector

 Starting out with a desire to become a science writer, Rhian-Mari had a change of paths and headed to Barclays where she has since worked for 18 years.

 Founding Barclays first Green Banking Council, Rhian-Mari is shaping a new area of sustainable banking.
-Rhian-Mari, who is passionate about building a sustainable future, implored the students to think about the impact plastic pollution is having on the environment and to have a go at taking up the plastics challenge.
+Passionate about building a sustainable future, Rhian-Mari implored the students to think about the impact plastic pollution is having on the environment and to have a go at taking up the plastics challenge.

 Every year 8 million tonnes of plastic ends up in the ocean, which Rhian-Mari equated to the weight of 44,000 jumbo jets – a staggering figure.